ApolloRoboto/rust-cloudflare-dynamic-public-ip/README.md

 MQTT_ENABLED
 MQTT_HOST # required
 MQTT_PORT # defaults to 1883
-MQTT_ID # defaults to cfdpip-xxxxxx
-MQTT_BASE_TOPIC # defaults to cfdpip
+MQTT_ID # default will have a random id similar to cfdpip-xxxxxx MQTT_BASE_TOPIC # defaults to cfdpip
 ```